-Our external clients are from well-known markets and have already been several years reinsured at Grazer Wechselseitige Versicherung AG before they became clients of GRAWE RE.
-Therefore, these clients meet our main targets, namely security, long lasting customer relationship and knowledge of the written risk categories.
+The company's external clients are from well-known markets and have already been several years reinsured at Grazer Wechselseitige Versicherung AG before they became clients of GRAWE RE.
+Therefore, these clients meet the company's main targets, namely security, long lasting customer relationship and knowledge of the written risk categories.
 Furthermore, to minimize the risk, the share on the maximum amount of cover of these contracts is very low.